A Financial Poise column highlighting the tips, tricks and tools you need to know to successfully invest in real estate.

 The smart real estate investor’s checklist for Deal Sponsor diligence.
 When considering investing in a passive real estate deal, the qualities of the sponsor are arguably more important than the underlying real estate:

-No matter the property type, some diligence items will always be on your checklist.
 That said, it is critical to understand that your due diligence requirements depend on the type of asset you are investing in.
 Here is a short list of investment property categories to consider; each comes with a unique set of inquiries necessary to fully understand its risks and opportunities.